LMuchapirei/flutter_study_app/README.md

 Finished waiting for part two but building some of the stuff demoed on my own in this part_sel branch

-Part 2 received
+Part 2 Completed
-now @ 1:25:00

-Part 3 in progress
+Part 3 in Completed

 New Widgets to look at
   1. Visibility